konstructio/kubefirst/docs/common/certificates.md

 initializes a challenge and, after the challenge is solved, the SSL certificate is confirmed via Let's Encrypt as a valid certificate.

-## Backup and Restore certificates
+## Backup and Restore Certificates

 Certificates requests for certs provided by LetsEncrypty are rate limited, and Kubefirst can also help on that regard!
 We have two features to
 [backupSSL](../tooling/kubefirst-cli.md) and [restoreSSL](../tooling/kubefirst-cli.md) certificates.
 When a new